 - In a bowl with a large spoon, mix together peanut butter, brown sugar, white sugar, egg, and vanilla extract until uniform.

-- On a greased baking sheet, use a tablespoon measure to form balls of dough, adding them to the baking sheet at least a ½ inch apart.
-Use a fork to push down balls of dough to desired cookie thickness, making pretty cross-cross marks on each cookie!
+- On a greased baking sheet, use a tablespoon measure to form balls of dough, adding them to the baking sheet at least an inch apart.
+Use a fork to push down balls of dough to desired cookie thickness, making pretty cross hatch marks on each cookie!

 - Do not over-bake!
 Bake until just set and dull (not shiny).
 Over baking will yield dry, crumbly cookies.